medeiros/medeiros.github.io/_posts/2020-10-25-Kafka-Streams-Concepts.md

 ### Windowed Operations

-Most Stream operations are operations that can be considered in a slice of time (for instance, to process all events that happened last week).
-In that regard, some elements are important to consider:
+Most Stream operations should be considered in a slice of time (for instance, to process all events that happened last week).
+In that regard, the following window characteristics must also be considered:

 - **Window size**: it is defined as unit of time.
 For instance, all events that happened in a 5-minute window.